Corn construction

 Corn construction refers to the use of corn (maize) in construction.

 The tassel, leaf, silk, cob in husks, and the stalk are the parts of corn.

 According to the Michigan Department of Agriculture, "corn can be made into fuel, abrasives, solvents, charcoal, animal feed, bedding for animals, insulation, adhesives, and more.
 The kernel is used as oil, bran, starch, glutamates, animal feed, and solvents.
 The silk is combined with other parts of the corn plant to be used as part of animal feed, silage, and fuels.
 Husks are made into dolls and used as filling materials.
 The stalk is used to make paper, wallboard, silage, syrup, and rayon (artificial silk)."

 History

 Corn has long been used in manufacturing.
 There were a number innovations in the United States in the early 1900s.
 For example, Henry Ford's conceptual Model U car featured tires with corn-based filler and a corn-based fabric roof.

 The Corn Palace, a building in Mitchell, South Dakota, is decorated with murals and designs made from corn and other grains.

 Materials

 Husks

 The outer husk of corn can be used to make corn husk dolls, txalaparta musical instruments, and other crafts.
 Husks are used as the wrapper for tamales.
-It is also used in South American countries as a cigarette rolling 'paper'.
+The husk is also used in South American countries as a cigarette rolling paper.